-Policy No. of times invoked during 2017/18 No. of times invoked during 2018/19 No. of times invoked during 2019/20 No. of times invoked during 2020/21 Whether procedures effective

-Anti-Fraud and Corruption None None None None n/a

-Whistleblowing None 1 None None n/a

-Anti-Money Laundering None None None None n/a

-Covert Surveillance None None None None n/a

-Information Security None None None None n/a

-Data Protection None None None None n/a

-Acceptable Use - - None None n/a

-Data Retention - - None None n/a
+Policy No. of times invoked during 2017/18 No. of times invoked during 2018/19 No. of times invoked during 2019/20 No. of times invoked during 2020/21 No. of times invoked during 2021/22 Whether procedures effective Anti-Fraud and Corruption None None None None None n/a Whistleblowing None 1 None None None n/a Anti-Money Laundering None None None None None n/a Covert Surveillance None None None None None n/a Information Security None None None None None n/a Data Protection None None None None None n/a Acceptable Use - - None None None n/a Data Retention - - None None None n/a Special Data Policy - - - - None n/a

-- 4.2 The Anti-Fraud and Corruption, Whistleblowing, Anti-Money Laundering, Covert Surveillance, Information Security, Data Protection, Acceptable Use and Data Retention policies have all been reviewed to ensure that they remain fit for purpose and no changes are proposed to these policies which are appended to this report. - 4.3 The Committee at its meeting on 7 September 2021 considered and agreed a new Processing of Special Category & Criminal Convictions Personal Data Policy.
-This was subsequently endorsed by Full Council at its meeting on 20 October 2021 and was included as part of the Council's Policy Framework.
-This Policy will be reviewed annually going forward as part of the annual review of ethical governance policies. - 4.4 The Monitoring Officer writes an annually to both Members and Officers reminding them of their obligations regarding the Anti-Fraud and Corruption and Whistleblowing policies.
-Councillors have recently received updated data protection and cyber security training from the Council's IT team. - 4.5 The Income & Debt Management Policy has been reviewed and there are no proposed changes for this year.
+- 4.2 The Anti-Fraud and Corruption, Whistleblowing, Anti-Money Laundering, Covert Surveillance, Information Security, Data Protection, Acceptable Use, Data Retention and Processing of Special Category & Criminal Convictions Personal Data policies have all been reviewed to ensure that they remain fit for purpose and no changes are proposed to these policies which are appended to this report.
+The ICT Password Policy has been included in the review this year and will form part of the Ethical Governance polices going forward. - 4.3 The Monitoring Officer writes an annually to both Members and Officers reminding them of their obligations regarding the Anti-Fraud and Corruption and Whistleblowing policies.
+Councillors and staff have recently received updated data protection and cyber security training from the Council's IT team. - 4.4 The Income & Debt Management Policy has been reviewed and there are proposed changes which will support more efficient working as well as additional support for those in financial difficulty.
 The processes are still relevant and meet legislative requirements, whist supporting strong collection rates.
+The changes include: